-40 hours clinical practice per week for 8 weeks
+Approximately 40 hours clinical practice per week for 8 weeks

-Prerequisite(s): Acceptance into the Occupational Therapy Assistant program; and a grade of "C" or higher in ENG 100 or ESL 100 or higher-level English course; and a grade of "C" or higher in MATH 100 or higher-level mathematics course; and a grade of "C" or higher in HLTH 118 and a grade of "C" or higher in PHYL 141/141L/142/142L and a grade of "C" or higher in HLTH 290/290L and a grade of "C" or higher in OTA 110; and a grade of "C" or higher in FAMR 230 or PSY 240; and a grade of "C" or higher in OTA 111 and a grade of "C" or higher in HLTH 125 and an AS/AH elective course and a grade of "C" or higher in OTA 112/112L and a grade of "C" or higher in OTA 161/161L and a grade of "C" or higher in OTA 125 and a grade of "C" or higher in OTA 126 and a grade of "C" or higher in OTA 172 and a grade of "C" or higher in OTA 236/236L and a grade of "C" or higher in OTA 237/237L and a grade of "C" or higher in OTA 232 and a grade of "C" or higher in OTA 233 and a grade of "C" or higher in OTA 224/224L and a grade of "C" or higher in OTA 249/249L and a grade of "C" or higher in OTA 270.
+Prerequisite(s): Acceptance into the Occupational Therapy Assistant program; and a grade of "C" or higher in ENG 100 or ESL 100 or higher-level English course; and a grade of "C" or higher in MATH 100 or higher-level mathematics course; and a grade of "C" or higher in FAMR 230 or HDFS 230 or PSY 240; and a grade of "C" or higher in PHYL 141/141L/142/142L; and a grade of "C" or higher in any AS Arts & Humanities Elective; and a grade of "C" or higher in HLTH 125; and a grade of "C" or higher in HLTH 290/290L and a grade of "C" or higher in OTA 110; and a grade of "C" or higher in OTA 111; and a grade of "C" or higher in OTA 1125; and a grade of "C" or higher in OTA 125; and a grade of "C" or higher in OTA 125; and a grade of "C" or higher in OTA 224/OTA 224L; and a grade of "C" or higher in OTA 226/226L; and a grade of "C" or higher in OTA 227/227L; and a grade of "C" or higher in OTA 233; and a grade of "C" or higher in OTA 249/249L; and a grade of "C" or higher in OTA 270.

 Comment: Letter grade only.
 OTA 271 may not be audited.
 OTA 271 may not be taken credit/no credit.
-Weekly practicum hours may vary to accommodate students, faculty, and health professionals.
+Liability insurance is required and must be in effect when registering for OTA 271.
 Students will be required to purchase and wear a specified uniform according to the requirements of the fieldwork setting.
 A KCC student patch and nametag may also be required.

-OTA 271 is the final course in the Occupational Therapy Assistant curriculum.
+OTA 271 completes the Occupational Therapy Assistant curriculum.
 Students work in an occupational therapy setting under the supervision of a registered occupational therapist (OTR) or a certified occupational therapy assistant (COTA) providing OT services to a client population different from that experienced in OTA 270.
 Students become involved in phases of the occupational therapy process under the operating procedures of the affiliation site to achieve entry-level competency.
 Upon satisfactory completion of this course, the student is eligible to sit for the national certification exam given by the National Board of Certification for Occupational Therapy (NBCOT).